Website last updated: 2024-10-21

 12 groups of four instead of 16 groups of three.
 That means: 104 matches instead of 80 matches.

-On February 4th, 2024, FIFA published a match plan that specifies the date and venue for each match number.
+On September 12th, 2024, FIFA published a match plan that specifies the date, venue and group for each match number.
 The match numbers - and thus the date and venue - were also determined for the group matches of the three hosts Mexico, Canada and the USA.

 It is an interactive Excel schedule with automatic updating of the group tables, automatic assignment of teams in the knockout round, multilingual, choice of time zone, consideration of all FIFA rules including fair play and drawing of lots, highlighting the games of the current day, also an overview of all direct comparisons with the corresponding tables in the case of three teams.